-Wet your hands thoroughly under warm running water and squirt liquid soap onto your palm.

-Rub your hands together palm to palm to make a lather.

-Rub the palm of one hand along the back of the other and along the fingers.
+Step 1: Wet your hands thoroughly under warm running water and squirt liquid soap onto your palm.
+Step 2: Rub your hands together palm to palm to make a lather.
+Step 3: Rub the palm of one hand along the back of the other and along the fingers.
 Repeat with the other hand.

-Put your palms together with fingers interlocked and rub in between each of the fingers thoroughly.

-Rub around your thumbs on each hand and then rub the fingertips of each hand against your palms.

-Rinse off the soap with clean running water and dry your hands thoroughly on a disposable towel.
-Turn off the tap with the towel and then throw the towel away.
+Step 4: Put your palms together with fingers interlocked and rub in between each of the fingers thoroughly.
+Step 5: Rub around your thumbs on each hand and then rub the fingertips of each hand against your palms.
+Step 6: Rinse off the soap with clean running water and dry your hands thoroughly on a disposable towel.
+Turn off the tap with the towel and then throw the towel away. nk for ash only

+CHECK IT

 For hands to be washed properly, you need warm running water, liquid soap and preferably disposable towels.

-Ideally, antibacterial soap should meet standard BS EN 1499 for extra protection against harmful bacteria and contamination.
 Do you use liquid soap?
 Yes No If no, what do you use?
+Do you frequently check and replenish consumables?
+Do you check staff frequently wash their hands?
+Ideally, antibacterial soap should meet standard BS EN 1499 for extra protection against harmful bacteria and contamination.
 Do you use disposable towels?

-Yes No If no, what do you use?

-Do you use antibacterial soap which meets standard BS EN 1499?

-Yes No If no, what do you use?
+Yes No If no, what do you use? contamination.
+Do you use antibacterial soap which meets standard BS EN 1499? (check the product label) Yes No If no, what do you use?

-WHEN TO WASH YOUR HANDS

-BEFORE touching or handling any food, especially ready-to-eat food (e.g. cooked meat) and AFTER touching raw meat, poultry, fish, eggs, unwashed vegetables or any packaging used for raw foods.

-After touching a cut or changing a dressing.

-When entering the kitchen e.g. after a break or going to the toilet.

-After touching items such as phones, light switches, door handles, cash registers and money.
+WHEN TO WASH YOUR HANDS (see some examples below) BEFORE touching or handling any food, especially ready-to-eat food (e.g. cooked meat) and AFTER touching raw meat, poultry, fish, eggs, unwashed vegetables or any packaging used for raw foods.
+800 After touching a cut or changing a dressing.
+When entering the kitchen for example, after a break or going to the toilet.
+After touching items such as phones, light switches, door handles, display screens, cash registers and money.
 After touching or emptying bins.
 After touching your hair, face or blowing your nose.
 After any cleaning.
 Before preparing food for a customer who has declared a food allergy.
+GLUTER AUTS DAIRY

 If you use disposable gloves in your business, they should never be used as an alternative to effective handwashing.

 When using disposable gloves make sure you:

-- Wash your hands thoroughly before putting them on and after taking them off. - · Always change them regularly, especially between handling raw food and ready-to-eat food. - Throw them away after use or if damaged.
+- Wash your hands thoroughly before putting them on and after taking them off. - Always change them regularly, especially between handling raw food and ready-to-eat food. - Throw them away after use or if damaged.